MikeMaximus/gbm/GBM/readme.txt

 - Fixed games running in Wine not being detected.
 	- "wine-preloader, wine, wine64-preloader, wine64" will now be detected instead of just the preloader variants.

+Known Issues:

+- The Import window can be slow to load and make the application temporarily unresponsive when handling lists with ~10,000 or more configurations.

 The entire version history of GBM releases is available at http://mikemaximus.github.io/gbm-web/versionhistory.html